lbryio/lbry.com/content/faq/rewards.md

 All the rewards can always be seen by clicking **Rewards** from the Account drop down menu (top right of the app).

-Rewards that you have earned be marked your [wallet](/faq/transaction-types).
+Rewards that you have earned will be marked in your [wallet](/faq/transaction-types).

 ## What rewards exist?
 | Reward | Amount | Description |